 Consuming sulfur-rich foods, like garlic, can help to encourage an increased concentration of the enzymatic antioxidant glutathione.
 (Source) Glutathione and its related compounds, like glutathione S-transferase, are a component of the body's metabolic detoxification system.

 In one study, garlic-derived allicin was identified to enhance "antioxidation and detoxification capabilities" of rats tested via an increase in glutathione S-transferase activity.

 Garlic is, in fact, also shown to offer a therapeutic influence on detoxifying certain heavy metals from the body.
 Allium sativum was successfully used in one study on patients with chronic lead poisoning and recommended for mild to moderate cases.

-In Ayurveda, the consumption of garlic like other Allium vegetables is claimed to have a "rajasic and tamasic energy" known to stimulate the mind, emotions and sexual passions.
-It is sometimes believed to be more of a powerful medicinal to be used on occasion rather than as an everyday food added to recipes.
+In Ayurveda, the consumption of garlic, like other Allium vegetables, is claimed to have a "rajasic and tamasic energy" known to stimulate the mind, emotions and sexual passions.
+It is sometimes believed to be more of a powerful medicinal only used on occasion rather than as an everyday food added to recipes.

 Garlic is likewise not usually recommended for those on a spiritual path because it tends to be too over-stimulating to the senses and can "root the consciousness more firmly in the body", writes Ayurvedic practitioner Dr. R. Svoboda.

 Its hot pungent qualities are recognized to increase digestive fire when consumed with meals.
 However, it is also good to be aware that regular consumption of garlic is not always suitable for those experiencing excess heat or acidic conditions.
 Similarly, Pitta body types can have adverse reactions to garlic and its hot drying qualities and is often best avoided.